wesleytodd/express-openapi/README.md

   - `options.coerce`: Enable data type [`coercion`](https://www.npmjs.com/package/ajv#coercing-data-types)
   - `options.htmlui`: Turn on serving `redoc` or `swagger-ui` html ui
   - `options.basePath`: When set, will strip the value of `basePath` from the start of every path.
+The options object can also accept configuration parameters for Swagger and Redoc.
+The full list of Swagger and Redoc configuration options can be found here: https://swagger.io/docs/open-source-tools/swagger-ui/usage/configuration/ and here: https://redocly.com/docs/redoc/config/ respectively.

 ##### Coerce